VaanaCZ/LANVP/README.md

     </tr>
 </table>

-**Note: In addition, setting any custom resolution using the "-res W H" command-line argument is now possible**
+> Note: In addition, setting any custom resolution using the "-res W H" command-line argument is now possible.

 ### Ultrawide support

-V-Patch implements correct UI and FoV correction in order to allow the user to play the game in any ultrawide resolution.
+V-Patch implements UI size and FoV correction in order to allow the user to play the game in any ultrawide resolution.
 Unlike other with patches, the FoV correction does not break cutscenes, meaning the cinematic experience remains untouched.

 <table>
     <tr>